-This article was written in collaboration with interview coach Anshul P. A former software engineer with Microsoft and senior engineering manager for Twitter and Expedia, Anshul has conducted 800+ interviews and has spent time coaching 15+ people.
+This article was written in collaboration with interview coach Anshul P. Formerly with Microsoft and then a senior engineering manager for Twitter and Expedia, Anshul has conducted 800+ interviews and has spent time coaching 15+ people.

 Here’s an overview of what we’ll cover: